ibm-cloud-docs/sell/software-validate.md

 1. From the version list, click the row that contains your software.
 1. Review the version details, and click **Next**.
-1. Depending on your software type, there may be additional steps, including configuring a workspace and setting deployment values.
+1. Depending on your software type, there may be additional steps, including setting deployment values.
 1. Click **Next**.

+### Set deployment values
+{: #sw-set-values}

+If applicable to your software type, you can set deployment values that users are required to specify when they install the software.
+You can add new deployment values or import deployment values from an existing version.

+#### Add new deployment values
+{: #sw-add-values}

+1. Click **Configure version** > **Next**.
+1. Click **Add deployment values**.
+1. In the table, select **Parameter** > **Add**.
+1. To customize parameters, select a parameter and click **Edit**.

+#### Import existing values
+{: #sw-import-values}

+Import existing values if you previously set deployment values for an existing version and want to import the values to your current version.

+Imported values don't replace any deployment values that you already added to your current version.
+{: important}

+1. Click **Configure version** > **Next**.
+1. Click **Add deployment values**.
+1. Click **Import values from a previous version**
+1. Select the version that contains the values that you want to import.
+1. Click **Import**.
+1. To customize parameters, select a parameter and click **Edit**.

 ## Adding license agreements
 {: #sw-validate-add-license}

-If users are required to accept any license agreements beyond the {{site.data.keyword.cloud_notm}} Services Agreement when they install the software, provide the URL to each agreement.
+If users are required to accept any license agreements beyond the {{site.data.keyword.cloud_notm}} Services Agreement when they install the software, provide the URL to each agreement or import licenses from an existing version.

+### Add new license agreements
+{: #sw-add-new-license}

 1. Click **Add license agreements** > **Add license**.
 2. Enter the name and URL, and click **Add license**.
 3. After entering all additional license agreements, click **Next**.

+### Import license agreements
+{: #sw-import-license}

+Import existing license agreements if you previously set license agreements for an existing version and want to import the licenses to your current version.

+Imported licenses don't replace any license agreements that you already added to your current version.
+{: important}

+1. Click **Add license agreements** > **Add license**.
+1. Click **Import licenses from a previous version**
+1. Select the version that contains the licenses that you want to import.
+1. Click **Import**.

 ## Reviewing your readme file
 {: #sw-validate-readme-review}